RoboCupAtHomeJP/Rule2020/rules/generalrules_en.md

 All items in this section in the rulebook are not adopted for RCJ2020, and are replaced to following items:
 * There will be no division for Stage 1 and 2.
 In RCJ2020, all participated team can challenge in all tasks.
 In addition, it will be implemented with rules, allocation points, and schedules which will be announced separately.
 * As a replacement for Stage 2 of Open Challenge, for both OPL and DSPL, all participated team can challenge to the Final, to have the chance in showing own technology of each team for Open Demonstrations.
+* For tasks other than Robot Inspection and Final, the highest score of the 3 trials will be used.
+For Robot Inspection and Final tasks, the scores will be assigned as announced separately.

 ## 3.8 Procedure during Tests
 ### 3.8.14 Time limits